fmrtl73/px/postgres/k8s/benchmarking/README.md

+### Before you start
-Before you start, make sure you have a functioning Portworx cluster and that it's configured for encryption.
+Make sure you have a functioning Portworx cluster and that it's configured for encryption.
 The ```run.sh``` script will check in the portworx namespace for a secret named ```px-vol encryption```, if it doesn't exist it will create it and set it as the cluster key in Portworx.
 If you have configured a different kms or key just create the px-vol-encryption secret:
 ```
 kubectl -n portworx create secret generic px-vol-encryption \
   --from-literal=cluster-wide-secret-key=Il0v3Portw0rX
+PX_POD=$(kubectl get pods -l name=portworx -n kube-system -o jsonpath='{.items[0].metadata.name}')
+kubectl exec $PX_POD -n kube-system -- /opt/pwx/bin/pxctl secrets set-cluster-key --secret cluster-wide-secret-key
 ```

 ### Running the tests
 The ```run.sh``` script takes a storage-class name as it's input and then creates a PVC based from it, deploys an instance of Postgres based on the ```psql-template.yaml``` specification, and then runs both the init and run pgbench jobs defined in ```pgbench-init-template.yaml``` and ```pgbench-run-template.yaml``` specifications.
 To customize the benchmark you just need to create your own storage classes and edit the ```args: ["-c" ... ``` line of the init and run specs to change the pgbench parameters.